Meeshbhoombah/slackgoverflow/server/README.md

 ```

 ## Running Tests
-Archie's test suite is located in `/test`.
+The `slackover` backend test suite is located in `/test`.

-Archie leverages Flask's built in integration of the
+The test suite leverages Flask's built in integration of the
 [click](https://click.palletsprojects.com/en/7.x/)
 command-line interface to automate testing.
 Visit
 [the Flask documentation](http://flask.pocoo.org/docs/0.12/cli/)